 David Patraiko, Director of Projects for The Nautical Institute, added: “We have all seen cyber-attacks in Hollywood movies, but in reality these attacks are largely preventable.
 A cyber threat could affect any ICT system, but awareness and good procedures can dramatically reduce the risk.
 We hope that the advice given in this issue of The Navigator will be helpful to crews seeking to review and update their cyber security protocols.”

 The Nautical Institute launched its ‘Navigator Distributor’ scheme last year, encouraging a wider, global distribution of the free, 12-page magazine to as many professional marine navigators as possible.
-The magazine can be read online by clicking this link.

 The Navigator is produced by The Nautical Institute with support from the Royal Institute of Navigation.
 It is available free in printed format or as a pdf, digital magazine or App on The Nautical Institute website.
 A supporting blog can be read here.